vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 In this section we'll learn how to deploy our code to a real cluster.
 If you don't have a cluster available you can quickly set one up using [Hortonworks Cloud Solutions](https://hortonworks.com/products/data-platforms/cloud/).

 These services are designed to let you quickly spin up a cluster for a few hours (perhaps on cheaper spot instances), run a series of jobs, then spin the cluster back down to save money.
-If you want a permanent installation of Hadoop that will run for months without being shutdown, you should download [Hortonworks Data Platform](https://hortonworks.com/downloads/#data-platform) and install it on your servers.
+If you want a permanent installation of Hadoop that will run for months without being shutdown, you should download [Hortonworks Data Platform](https://hortonworks.com/downloads/#data-platform) and install on your servers.

 After setting up a cluster the process of deploying our code is similar to deploying to the sandbox.
 We need to scp the jar to the cluster:
 ```